 Used stones from Wauwatosa Curling Club were purchased in the fall for three sheets of ice to replace the Lake-Shore relics and to supply the stones for the fifth sheet.
 Curling leagues started in the fall of 1964 with the first Mixed Bonspiel being hosted in February 1965 and the first Men’s Bonspiel held in March of 1966.
 Each year thereafter the members did many improvements to the facility.
 The biggest improvement being the concrete floor in the ice house in 1971.

 Kettle Moraine Curling Club is a vibrant organization with over 200 regular and 25 social members from 16 to 86 years old.
 Curling as a sport provides a wonderful mix of competitiveness and opportunities to socialize.
-As KMCC approaches our 50th anniversary of curling, we look back with respect to all the members who have contributed long hours of work and support while we look ahead to an exciting future.
+As KMCC celebrates our 50th anniversary of curling, we look back with respect to all the members who have contributed long hours of work and support while we look ahead to an exciting future.
 The club attracted the largest group of new curlers into the club in fall 2010 in many years.
 These new curlers have help provide energy and excitement to everything we do.
 We have curling all seven days of the week including juniors, high school and college programs, eight different weekly leagues and five major annual bonspiels.

 The junior program allows children to experience the joy of curling at very minimal costs.
 Many of these junior curlers have developed into competitive curlers.